3-Month-Old's Teething: Signs And Tips For Soothing Sore Gums

 The teeth that erupt at three months are not natal or neonatal but the primary ones that have developed earlier than usual.
 Stanford Children’s Health states that while teething symptoms, such as drooling and mouthing, may begin at three months, tooth eruption in most babies generally occurs later.

-Read the post about the signs, effects, and management of three-month-old teething.
+Read the post to learn about the signs, effects, and management of three-month-old teething.

 In This Article